Mikaela/mikaela.github.io/articles/guides/GPG/Enigmail.html.md

 # Sending PGP/MIME instead of PGP/INLINE

 I personally don't recommend this, because of my reasons.
-PGP/MIME puts the signature to signature.asc attachment and PGP/INLINE into "mess" in the bottom of email.
+PGP/MIME puts the signature to signature.asc ataachment and PGP/INLINE into "mess" in the bottom of email.

+NOTE: If you want to sign emails and use HTML at the same time, you *must* use PGP/MIME or otherwise your signature cannot be verified!

+Write the instructions here.